Links to other sites concerned with Aboriginal deaths in police or prison custody.

 Douglas Scott

 Her sister Rhubee Neale is an artist and singer/ songwriter.
-You learn more about her here and here.
+You can learn more about her here.

 Wendy Hancock

 Wendy Hancock died in Mullawa Prison, NSW Australia in 2005.
 She was supposed to be in a safe cell, with no hanging points.
-She was supposed to on 5-minute observations.
+She was supposed to on five-minute observations.
 The Prison Service's failure to ensure these and other recommendations were followed meant that Wendy was able to take her own life.
-I have written three articles on this subject for the Koori Mail.
+I have written a series articles on this subject for the Koori Mail.

 You can also read them here.